 Available

-Fees: To request court records the interested person must provide a five Cuban pesos stamp to the Court.
+Fees: To request court records the interested person must provide a five CUP stamp to the Court.

 Document Name: Certificación de Sentencia (sentence certificate)

 Issuing Authority: Courts.
-Individuals that are sentenced to prison are given upon their release a certificate stating they served the sentence imposed on them by the court.
+Individuals that are sentenced to prison are given, upon their release, a certificate stating they served the sentence imposed on them by the court.
 Sentence certificates are available from courts; interested parties should be able to obtain them from the court’s secretary.
-However, a full copy of the sentence (Certificación Literal de Sentencia) sometimes cannot be obtained.
+However, a full copy of the sentence (Certificación Literal de Sentencia) sometimes cannot be obtained and availability depends on length of the sentence.

 Special Seal(s) / Color / Format: Sentence certificates are normally issued in a printed format on letter size white paper.
 They must have a five CUP stamp, the stamp of the court, and the signatures of the president of the court and the court’s secretary.